michaelsage/MagicMirror/README.md

 This Image was last updated on 22/09/2018.

 Take the SD card and put it in a Raspberry Pi and MM will start and away you go.
-Take a look at https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules for more modules to add to your mirror.

 ## Part 2: (Coming soon).
 Installer prompts you for location and weather ID in order to display correct weather and set time zone.